demian91park/Momentum/README.md

 * what functions give you
   * To do list

-  * Weateher ( this app ask your agree of location , we don't college your infomation, this is local app)
+  * Weateher ( this app ask your agree of location , I don't collect your infomation, this is local app)

   * Temperature